mimmato/SK17-Automation-Final/README.md

 The project will now be cloned to your specified directory, and you can begin testing.

+## How to Run tests

 The project is configured to execute a total of 7 tests, 3 classes in parallel and run in Chrome.

 To execute it, you can either right-click on the testng.xml file located in the project root directory and click **Run** or use the **"Run / Debug Configuration"** option of IntelliJ (make sure the correct path to testng.xml is selected).

 ## Key Features